Waiting for the White Paper

 There will never be a good time for the white paper’s arrival, and there’s likely to be lots of noise when it first comes out.
 Those that have started a thorough review and started to implement changes ahead of that date will be in a better position to respond to tenants’ questions and concerns.

 You will need to have a good understanding of what you are measuring now and what the purpose is.
 It may be that you will need to include new things in terms of customer satisfaction and engagement, so it’s important to know what you ask and why you ask it.

 Do a bit of housekeeping.
 Be clear about what information you’re gathering and what the purpose is, so, if there is change, you can slot things in easily.
 It’s also a useful opportunity to do a GDPR review on the personal data you gather on tenants and the purpose of that information.

 Consider how you are perceived

 It’s good to know what’s going on in terms of your customer perception monitoring so you can hit the ground running when the white paper drops.

-How will you communicate your performance information to tenants in an easily digestible way?
+It’s worth considering how you will communicate your performance information to residents in an easily digestible way?
 How will you engage with them, respond to challenges and follow up on concerns?
-Consider the channels, frequency, and visual preferences across your tenant population – are your communications channels truly two-way?
+Consider the channels, frequency, and visual preferences across your resident population – are your communications channels truly two-way?